DanOvando/marlin/README.md

     sel_form = "logistic", # selectivity form, one of logistic or dome sel_start = .9, # percentage of length at maturity that selectivity starts
     sel_delta = .1, # additional percentage of sel_start where selectivity asymptotes
-    catchability = .01 # overwritten by tune_fleet but can be set manually here
+    catchability = .01, # overwritten by tune_fleet but can be set manually here
+    p_explt = 0.1
   ),
   bigeye = list(
     price = 1000,
     sel_form = "logistic",
     sel_start = .1,
     sel_delta = .01,
-    catchability = .01
+    catchability = .01,
-  )
+    p_explt = 1 # relative amount of fishing mortality that comes from this fleet )
 ),
 "purseseine" = list(